senges/catalog/README.md

 **# github release**

-Will download a github release archive.
+Will download a github release artifact archive.
 Keyword `{{latest}}` is available in order to follow dynamic archive naming based on version number.

 ```json
 {